 #5.
 Local Visibility

-Relevancy goes beyond the search landscape at large and includes local search visibility, too.
+Relevancy goes beyond the search landscape at large and also includes local search visibility.

-Although this metric depends on your type of business, it’s important to monitor how the local audience views your content, and if your site is being shown in search features like the map pack.
+Depending on your type of business, it’s often important to monitor how the local audience views your content and if your site is being shown in search features like the map pack.

 Engagement Metrics